nkzttt/koa_template/README.md

 # koa_template

+## information
-This template is created by 'koa-generator';
+This template is created by 'koa-generator', and use webpack for compilation.
+If there is anything problem in the webpack, please switch to 'unuseWP' branch and clone it.

 ## Node version
 `v8.4.0`